unicode-org/message-format-wg/spec/registry.md

 > would have the resolved options:
 > `{ unit: 'furlong', minimumFractionDigits: '2', minimumIntegerDigits: '1' }`.

+Some implementations support conversion between compatible units.
+Attempting to convert units (by specifying the `unit` option) produces a _Bad Option_ error if conversion is unsupported or if the specified units are incompatible.
+For example, trying to convert meters to gallons produces a _Bad Option_.

+Implementations MUST NOT substitute the unit without performing the associated conversion.

+> For example, consider the value:
+> ```
+> {
+>    "value": 123.5,
+>    "unit": "meter"
+> }
+> ```
+> The following _message_ might convert the formatted result to U.S. customary units:
+> ```
+> You have {$v :unit unit=foot maximumFractionDigits=0} to go.
+> ```
+> This can produce "You have 405 feet to go."

 Not all per-units are compatible with the primary unit.
 Implementations will produce a _Bad Option_ error for units or combinations of units and per-units that are not supported.